cornedriesprong/ohm/README.md

 cargo run --release -- examples/sine.koto
 ```

-Ohm will parse the code in the file and, if it's valid, will start playing back the audio.
+ohm will parse the code in the file and, if it's valid, will start playing back the audio.
 It will listen for any changes in the file and reconstruct the audio graph on save.

 Note that re-evaluating the code currently causes discontinuities in the audio output, since the new graph is reconstructed in place of the old one.

 ## Functions

-Ohm currently contains the following high-level synthesis functions and effects:
+ohm currently contains the following high-level synthesis functions and effects:

 - `sine(freq)` a sine wave
 - `square(freq)` a square wave